 Where complaint is filed on last day of two-year limitation period and counterclaim is filed within three months thereafter, counterclaim is late and subject to dismissal.
-Haw.
-Supp, 4 HBJ, Nov 1966, at 32.
+4 HBJ, no. 3, at 32 (1966).

 Tort and Insurance "Reform" in a Common Law Court.
 14 UH L. Rev. 55 (1992).